dconnet/AgilityBook/Readme.txt

 Microsoft Visual Studio .NET 2005 (VC8)
 =======================================
    It works, no additional notes.
-   Note - xerces is checked in using VC8+SP1
+   Note - zlib/xerces are checked in using VC8+SP1